 The Minnesota State Fair food was strange, but I will never forget the “butterheads.”
 Only at a state fair could you find beauty queens posing behind glass in a chilly room while artists carve their faces out of giant slabs of butter.

 The finished sculptures really are impressive.
 Valerie Grimm is gorgeous!
 Even if she is loaded with artery-clogging fats and cholesterol.

 Yes, the Minnesota State Fair in St. Paul provides an endless supply of awesome, from the butter beauties to the bizarre fried foods like spaghetti on a stick.
-The fair continues through today, Labor Day, and I had a chance to take in all the amazing sights a few years ago, and here’s what I saw.
+The fair runs every year through Labor Day.
+I had a chance to take in all the amazing sights a few years ago, and here’s what I saw.

 You would not believe how crowded the fair is.
 Seemingly everyone in the state of Minnesota makes the trip.